Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 In your REPL, the currently active package is CL-USER.
 So when you compile the `bar` function, why does it get added to the FOO package rather than CL-USER?

 This is an implementation detail of SLIME more than anything, but I remember being confused by it, so let's indulge ourselves with this brief tangent.
-First, let's see which ELisp function the `C-c C-c` shortcut (Ctrl-C Ctrl-C) is bound to.
+First, let's see which Elisp function the `C-c C-c` shortcut (Ctrl-C Ctrl-C) is bound to.
 Entering the help command for keyboard shortcuts, `C-h k`, and then `C-c C-c`, we're told that this shortcut is bound to the function `slime-compile-defun`.

-This function is defined in `slime.el`; following the link there and searching for "in-package", we find the following comment:
+This function is defined in `slime.el`.
+Following the link there and searching for "in-package", we find the following comment:

 > We have the concept of the "current Lisp package".
 RPC requests always say what package the user is making them from and the Lisp side binds that package to \*BUFFER-PACKAGE\* to use as it sees fit.
 The current package is defined as the buffer-local value of 'slime-buffer-package' if set, and otherwise the package named by the nearest IN-PACKAGE as found by text search (cl-first backwards, then forwards).

 And there's our answer: unless `slime-buffer-package` is set, SLIME first searches backwards and then forwards for the nearest IN-PACKAGE form.
 Not mentioned is that if no IN-PACKAGE form is found, then the code is compiled in the currently active package, whether that's CL-USER or something else.

-For curiosity's sake, here's the ELisp function used to search for IN-PACKAGE.
+For curiosity's sake, here's the Elisp function used to search for IN-PACKAGE.

 	:::lisp
 	(defun slime-search-buffer-package ()